Overview

 K%C3%B6ln

 Please make sure you understand what the libraries you are using do.
 If you run into problems a good first step is to print the actual HTTP request URL you are sending to us.
-Is it what you expected it to be?
+Is it what you expected?

 Our geocoding API does not support "fuzzy matching".
 You can use our Geosearch service for that.